 Pass-Through Taxes for Different Types of Businesses

 The business and the business owner are not separate entities from a tax standpoint in a sole proprietor business.
 The business tax filing is part of the business owner's personal tax return, so the profits or losses are calculated on Schedule C of the owner's personal 1040, and the net income or loss is passed through to Schedule 1 of the owner's Form 1040 or 1040-SR. The total from Schedule 1 is then entered on line 6 of Form 1040.

 Schedule 1 includes other types of income as well, such as capital gains, royalties, and unemployment compensation.

 Single-member LLCs pay income tax in the same way sole proprietorships do, so income tax is passed through to them in the same way.

 In other types of businesses that are not corporations, the tax liability or net income of the business is passed through to the owner's personal tax return in a different way for each.

 For partners in a partnership, the net income or profit of the partnership as a whole is calculated.
 This income or loss is then divided among the partners according to their distributive share set in the partnership agreement.
 Each individual partner receives a Schedule K-1 showing their share of the profit, which is then included on the partner's Form 1040.

 Owners of multiple-member LLCs are taxed as partners, so they receive a partnership K-1 based on their share of the profits of the LLC.

 In the same way as the partnership, S corporation owners also receive a Schedule K-1 showing their share of the profits of the S corporation for the tax year.

 Disclaimer: This article includes a general discussion of pass-through taxes, and it's not intended to be tax or legal advice.
-Every business tax situation is unique; before you prepare your business taxes, discuss your tax situation with a tax professional.
+Every business tax situation is unique.
+Discuss your tax situation with a tax professional before you prepare your business taxes.